 It’s an ongoing method of improving sales and shouldn’t be neglected.
 So, how do you do it?

 For sales pages, it depends on where it’s hosted.
-If it’s hosted on your website, you can use a split testing plugin, Google Analytics (which is a bit more technical of a setup), or use a landing page builder with testing capabilities.
+If it’s hosted on your website, you can use a split testing plugin, Google Analytics (a bit more technical of a setup), or a landing page builder with testing capabilities.

 You’ll need a third-party checkout cart like ThriveCart, SamCart, ClickFunnels, or Karta for checkout page split testing.

 The cool thing about ClickFunnels is that you can A/B split test any part of your marketing funnel (including your sales pages and checkout carts).